 • a detergent that is suitable for your knitting projects fibre type

-Before you put your project to blocking, don’t forget the essential step of weaving in loose yarn ends.
+Before you can learn how to block knitting projects, don’t forget the essential step of weaving in loose yarn ends.
 This seemingly small detail plays a significant role in securing your project and ensuring its longevity.
 However, we like to leave a longer tail during this process to accommodate the relaxation of fibers when washing our projects.

 Weaving in ends involves using a yarn needle to thread the loose yarn tails back into the fabric, effectively securing them in place.
 This prevents any unruly ends from peeking out and maintains the seamless look of your finished piece.
 While it might seem tempting to trim those tails to be done and tidy up your work, leaving a longer tail is crucial.
 As the fibres relax and settle, the longer tail ensures that the yarn remains secure within the fabric, preventing it from unraveling or becoming lose.